 GCHQ spy agency appoints first female director

-Anne Keast-Butler, current MI5 deputy director-general, described as ‘exceptional’
+Anne Keast-Butler, currently the deputy director general of MI5, is described as ‘exceptional’

 Britain’s cyber spy agency has appointed a female director for the first time in its more than 100-year history.